Universities in Newcastle: 2024 Student Guide

 Exploring Beyond Newcastle

-If you are someone who occasionally wants a break from the city life, there are plenty of places to visit in north east England.
+If you are someone who occasionally wants a break from the city life, there are plenty north east gems to visit near Newcastle.
 Whether you want a taste of the coast, countryside, or other nearby villages, there are plenty of day trip options for you to choose from.
 In under one hour you can go by train to the nearby cities of Durham or York, while in less than 90 minutes you can reach Scotland and its beautiful capital city Edinburgh.
 If city breaks aren’t your thing, you can instead head for the coast which is reachable within 30 minutes by metro, where you can visit the three beautiful coastal villages of Tynemouth, Cullercoats, and Whitley Bay.
-Fancy a trip to the countryside?
-Northumberland to the northwest, and county Durham and Yorkshire to the South are home to some of England’s most spectacular stretches of countryside and national parks, packed with natural landscapes and rich in history, and are all easily reachable by car or bus within 2-3 hours.
-These are just a few of the north east hidden gems waiting for you to discover!

 tynemouth longsands beach in northeast england